umbc-cmsc471/spring-2024/README.md

 This class borrows inspirations from several incredible sources.
 <!-- The final project structure and accompanying instructions are inspired and adapted from my Ph.D. advisor, Jen Rexford's COS 561 class of Fall 2020 at Princeton and Nick McKeown's CS 244 class at Stanford. -->
-The lecture slides' material is partially adapted from my colleagues, Tim Finin and Frank Ferraro's class at UMBC.
+The lecture slides' material is partially adapted from my colleagues, Tim Finin and Frank Ferraro's class at UMBC, and CS188 from UC Berkeley.

 <!-- Programming assignment 1 is based on a similar assignment offered at Princeton by Nick Feamster. -->